Pixel (band): Biography

-Pixel combine the sounds of the classic, piano-less, ‘modern Jazz’ quartet lineup of saxophone, trumpet, bass and drums like Ornette Coleman, Gerry Mulligan etc., and yet carries the energy and attitude of indie rock (all of the players are born about 1986).
-Led by bassist and vocalist Ellen Andrea Wang, Pixel has been together a couple of years (2013).
+Pixel combine the sounds of the classic, piano-less, ‘modern Jazz’ quartet lineup of saxophone, trumpet, bass and drums reminiscent of legendary Jazz artist Ornette Coleman, Gerry Mulligan etc., yet carries the energy and attitude of indie rock (all of the players are born around the year 1986).
+Led by bassist and vocalist Ellen Andrea Wang, Pixel has been together since 2013.
 The band members are all very active on the Scandinavian jazz scene, as is Pixel themselves.
-Like similarly forward thinking groups like The Bad Plus, this is definitely jazz, but it’s jazz that rock audiences can relate to, and it has great cross-over potential.
+Like similarly forward thinking groups like The Bad Plus, their style of jazz is that of rock audiences can relate to, and it has great cross-over potential.
 The gig by «Pixel», was noted as "one of the most memorable moments" of the Match and Fuse Festival, by the Jazz magazine Down Beat.
-Their concert at Jazz Baltica festival of 24 June 2017 was recorded and was broadcast by the German national public radio "Deutschlandfunk" all over Germany.
-Parts of the concert are also published at YouTube.
+Their concert at Jazz Baltica festival on June 24, 2017 was recorded and was broadcast by the German national public radio "Deutschlandfunk" all over Germany.
+Parts of the concert are available on YouTube.